-- To identify the values of DB_CONNSTR_FORMAT and DB_USER_PASS, it is recommended to create a new, empty project in ALM 11.52 Site Administration, open the project's dbid.xml file, and copy these values.
-You can later delete the empty project. - Make sure not to copy/paste or change the value for PR_SMART_REPOSITORY ENABLED.

-- If you are restoring LAB_PROJECT or Performance Center projects as part of the upgrade process, make sure not to edit the PROJECT_UID value.
+- To identify the values of DB_CONNSTR_FORMAT and DB_USER_PASS, it is recommended to create a new, empty project in ALM 12.01 Site Administration, open the project's dbid.xml file, and copy these values.
+You can later delete the empty project. - Make sure not to change the original value for PR_SMART_REPOSITORY_ENABLED. - If you are restoring LAB_PROJECT or Performance Center projects as part of the upgrade process, make sure not to edit the PROJECT_UID value.
 You must restore these projects with their original PROJECT_UID value to maintain the links between LAB_PROJECT and its associated Performance Center projects.
-This is important for shared data, such as timeslots, runs, and so on. - DB NAME.
+This is important for shared data, such as timeslots, runs, and so on. - DB_NAME.
 Update to the database schema name as it appears in the database server. - DB_CONNSTR_FORMAT.
-Update to the value of the the empty project created in ALM11.52.
+Update to the value of the the empty project created in ALM12.01.
 See above note for details. - DBSERVER_NAME.
-This is the name of the database server as defined in the DB Servers tab in Site Administration. - DB_USER_PASS.
-Update if the encrypted passphrase differs between ALM 11.00 and ALM 11.52.
+This is the name of the database server as defined in the DB Servers tab in Site Administration. - DB_USER_PASS.Update if the encrypted passphrase differs between ALM 11.00 or later and ALM 12.01.
 If you are upgrading from Quality Center 10.00, this value is not relevant. - PHYSICAL_DIRECTORY.
 Update to the new location of the project repository.
-It must contain a backslash (\) at the end of the path. - Save the file. - 4.
+It must contain a backslash (\) at the end of the path. - 3.
+Save the file. - 4.
 In Site Administration, click the Site Projects tab. - 5.
 Click the Restore Project or Restore Template button .
 The Restore Project dialog box opens. - 6.
 To locate the file that includes the project that you want to restore, click the browse button to the right of the dbid.xml file location box.
-The Open File dialog box opens. - 7.
-Locate the project's dbid.xml file.
-The file is located in the project repository's qc subdirectory.
+The Open File dialog box opens.

+7. Locate the project's dbid.xml file.
+The file is located in the project repository's qc sub-directory.